demogitjava/LanServer/README.md

 `docker build -f Dockerfile -t demolanserver .`

-and you create a docker image with the latest openjdk version runs in a container over port 8443.
+and you create a docker image with *Fedora* Linux runs in a container over port 8443.